spotty118/serena/README.md

 ## Full List of Tools

-Here the full list of Serena's default tools with a short description (the output of `uv run serena-list-tools`)
+Here the full list of Serena's default tools with a short description (the output of `poetry run serena-list-tools`)

  * `check_onboarding_performed`: Checks whether the onboarding was already performed.
  * `create_text_file`: Creates/overwrites a file in the project directory.